SamirTalwar/monospacedmonologues.com/content/posts/2013-08-07--dysfunctional-programming.md

 In the past, I ran a workshop on functional programming in object-oriented languages.
-This time, I reworded it a little bit, and entitled the session “functional programming in your favourite language”.
+This time, I reworded it a little bit, and entitled the session "functional programming in your favourite language".
 In this workshop, I gave people [an implementation of an immutable list](https://github.com/SamirTalwar/Lists) and [an explanation of how they work](http://monospacedmonologues.com/post/11969111291/comprehending-lists) and set them to work determining whether a given poker hand contains a pair.
 Easy, right?

-Well, no. There’s one rule: no mutation.
+Well, no. There's one rule: no mutation.
 What does this mean?

 1. No reassignment.
 Every named variable may only be assigned once.
 In Java and C\#, you can enforce this by declaring all variables and fields as `final` or `readonly`.
 2. No side effects.
 All behaviour, as well as all behaviour you invoke, must be completely pure.
-“Side effects” include I/O, random number generation and all other behaviour that depends on the software not running under a closed system.
+"Side effects" include I/O, random number generation and all other behaviour that depends on the software not running under a closed system.
 For the purposes of this exercise, assertions in your tests are OK, as we need some way to determine